-HE executioners approaching lifted Saint Andrew upon the cross, and stretching ropes across his whole body as they had been ordered, they suspended <him>.
-Standing by however <was> a crowd of nearly twenty thousand men, among which Stratocles the brother of Aegeas cried at once with the people: Is this holy man to suffer with unjust judgement.
+He executioners, approachlifted Saint Andrew upon the cross, stretching ropes across his whole body as they had been ordered, they suspended him.
+Standing by, however, was a crowd of nearly twenty thousand among which men, Stratocles the brother of Aegeas cried at once with the people : The holy man suffereth this by an unrighteous judgement.
 But Saint Andrew strengthened the minds of the believers in Christ in this way.
-For he exhorted them to endure the temporal world: teaching nothing of <its> suffering to be worthy in comparison with the eternal reward.
-Meanwhile all the people hastened with clamor to the house of Aegeas: and all together cried out saying, The holy man, chaste, with honourable morals, a good teacher, pius, modest, reasonable, ought not to suffer thus: but ought to be taken down from the cross, because, now <ber> second day <since he was> placed on the cross, he hath not ceased to proclaim the truth.
+For he exhorted them to endure the temporal world: teaching nothing of its suffering to be worthy in comparison with the eternal reward.
+Meanwhile all the people hastened with clamour to the house of Aegeas: and all together cried out saying, The holy man, chaste, with honourable morals, a good teacher, pius, modest, reasonable, ought not to suffer thus: but ought to be taken down from the cross, because, now being the second day since he was placed on the cross, he hath not ceased to proclaim the truth.
+But thou, O Lord, have mercy upon us.

-\mathbb{R}^{2} .
+\mathbb{R} .
 While the Lord walked. j. {9}.